Kenyatta Family Project Floods Homes in Ruiru

 Developers of an upcoming city, owned by the Kenyatta family in Ruiru, are on the spot after their dam caused rain water to flood homes in surrounding areas in the small hours of Thursday.

-Northlands City, a mega urban development comprising of residential, industrial and commercial units, is being set up using water from Uhuru Dam, which is also called Sukari Dam.
+Northlands City, a mega urban development comprising residential, industrial and commercial units, is being set up using water from Uhuru Dam, also called Sukari Dam.

 There has been a simmering conflict between residents and owners of the project, conceived in 2016 and planned by Triad Architects, since 2015.